Nate Lowe Player Props: Rangers vs. Cardinals

 Nate Lowe At The Plate

-- Lowe has had at least one RBI in 44.8% of his games this year (26 of 58), with more than one RBI seven times (12.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 27 games this year (45.8%), Lowe has picked up an RBI, and in seven of those games (11.9%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.